mvrmoreira/challenge/README.md

 * Why this controller will not perform well?
 What's wrong with that implementation?

-* Improve the controller logic (you can change any files on the project) but ensure the test still working
+* Improve the controller logic and code quality (you can change any files on the project).
+Ensure the test still working!